Brandon Jones (racing driver): Beginnings

+Xfinity Series with RCR

-For 2015, RCR signed Jones to a part-time schedule in the NASCAR Xfinity Series, sharing the No. 33 Chevrolet Camaro with Childress' grandson Austin Dillon and Paul Menard.
-When Jones raced in his final Xfinity race in 2015, he scored his first top 5 and his career-best finish as a 5th place outing.
-Jones also ran a part-time schedule in the ARCA Racing Series, sharing the No. 25 Menards Toyota Camry for Venturini Motorsports with ARCA legend Frank Kimmel.
-In January, it was announced that Jones would return to GMS Racing for 16 Truck Series races in 2015.
+For 2015, Richard Childress Racing signed Jones to a part-time schedule in the NASCAR Xfinity Series, sharing the No. 33 Chevrolet Camaro with Childress' grandson Austin Dillon and Paul Menard.
+At Jones's final race of the campaign — the fall Kentucky event — he scored his first top five in the series by finishing fifth.
+Jones also ran a part-time schedule in the ARCA Racing Series, sharing the No. 25 Menards Toyota Camry for Venturini Motorsports with ARCA legend Frank Kimmel, as well as contesting sixteen races in the Truck Series for GMS Racing.
 Jones also ran select K&N Pro Series East races for NTS Motorsports.

-On September 24, RCR announced that Jones would begin competing full-time in the Xfinity Series in 2016.
+On September 24, RCR announced that Jones would begin competing full-time in the Xfinity Series in 2016, keeping the No. 33.
 Jones also joined Ranier Racing to compete part-time in the Truck Series, driving the No. 71.
-Jones started the season with a 7th-place finish after being involved in the first crash at Daytona.
-Then at Talladega, Jones had his breakout race, leading the most laps, 31 total, then finishing 18th.
+He started the season with a seventh-place finish after being involved in the first crash at Daytona.
+His breakout race came at Talladega, where Jones led the most laps with 31 but finished 18th.
+Having avoided DNFs throughout the season, Jones qualified for the Playoffs where he was eliminated in the Round of 12.
+He ended up totaling twelve top-ten finishes — none of them being top fives — and finished tenth in the overall standings.

 To start 2017, Jones won his first career Xfinity Series pole at Daytona with a speed of 184.472 mph.
-In the race, Jones would run in the top 10 up until lap 29 when he was hit in the right rear by Justin Allgaier.
-This caused Jones to turn hard right into the SAFER Barrier nearly head-on at 185 mph.
+In the race, Jones would run in the top ten up until lap 29 when his car turned hard right into the SAFER Barrier as a result of The Big One.
 He walked away from the crash unharmed.
-In an interview following, Jones called the crash "The hardest hit I've ever had."
-Jones later have a dismal 2017 season with 8 DNF's and not making it into the Playoffs.
-There is speculation as to whether the No. 33 was an R&D setup car.
+Overall, Jones could not build on his rookie season, missing out on the Playoffs and retiring from eight races.
+Following the season, he would replace Matt Tifft at Joe Gibbs Racing for the 2018 season.